-We operate in all kinds of weather, so everyone should dress for the weather.
+We operate in all kinds of weather (no severe weather, though!) so everyone should dress for the weather.
 Comfortable shoes are essential!

 The Georgia Museum of Agriculture & Historic Village is located in Tifton, GA at exit 63B on I-75.
 For those using a GPS system, our physical address is 1392 Whiddon Mill Rd., Tifton, GA, 31793.
 Please check in at the Tifton Welcome Center/Country Store before proceeding to the museum and village.